sarojan-d/ComputerGraphics-Project/README.md

 You can customize the behavior of the screensaver by modifying the source code in the Bouncing DVD.cpp file.
 Experiment with different speeds, and screen boundaries or shapes to create your own variation of the classic screensaver.

+## Tower of Hanoi
+This C++ program provides a visualization for the step-by-step procedure for solving Tower of Hanoi with 3 disks using `graphics.h` library.

 **Note:** *The graphics.h library might not be available on all systems, and its usage is relatively outdated.
 Consider using modern graphics libraries and frameworks for more advanced and cross-platform graphics programming.*